less/less.js/README.md

 ## Nested Styles
 _new_

-`carto.js` also inherits nesting of rules from less.js.
+CartoCSS also inherits nesting of rules from less.js.

     /* Applies to all layers with .land class */
     .land {